yaddaa/AutocompleteTextfieldSwift/README.md

 }
 ```
 It's that easy!
 Feel free to use it, don't worry, it's free. :)

-## Example Code:
-In the example project, I used [Google Places Autocomplete API](https://developers.google.com/places/documentation/autocomplete) to show the usage of this library.
-For testing purposes i created my own google api key.

-If you want to create your own Google Api Key follow the steps in this [link](https://developers.google.com/maps/documentation/javascript/tutorial#api_key)

-##### Note: Recent updates in google places API requires you to enable "Google Places API Web Service" and use a Server Key instead of an iOS key.
-To do so, go to [Google Developers Console](https://console.developers.google.com/).

 ## License
 AutocompleteTextfield is under [MIT license](http://opensource.org/licenses/MIT).
 See LICENSE for details.